donhaklee/Project_Graduation/README.md

 This repo is the Graduation Project that is about A.I Web Site

-A.I tech is CNN, Teachable Machine
+A.I tech is Neural Style Transfer in CNN, Teachable Machine of the Google

 # 1. 판넬
 ![Random](post/졸작판넬.jpg)